makhanov/GWSales_demo1/README.md

-# GWSales_demo1
+# Welcome to GWSales project
-You should read this file very carefully
+I hope you find this page very useful